-A high level overview of the Sustainable Development through LEED® Program application process and key milestones are outlined in Figure Five.
-Detailed program requirements are identified in Chapter Two of this Program Guide.
+A high level overview of the Servicing Incentive Program application process and key milestones are outlined in Figure Four.
+Detailed program requirements are identified in Chapter Two of this Program guide.

-Figure Five: Program Milestones
+Figure Four: Program Milestones

-4 Pre-application meeting with owner/applicant, local municipal and 4 regional staff to review Program entry requirements
+4 • Pre-application meeting with owner/applicant, local municipal and 4 regional staff to review Program entry requirements

-- Local municipality supports application in a formal letter to the Region Cover Letter submitted to the Region from owner/applicant requesting to be a part of the Program - Project registred with CaGBC - · Preliminary capacity assignment credit determined - Application acceptance by the Region - Owner/applicant submits Program Conformity Plan to Region in accordance with Chapter Two Detailed Program Requirements - Region issues draft plan/site plan conditions subject to satisfaction of Program Conformity Plan - Local municipality processes the development application - Execution of Tri-Party Agreement - Letter of Credit posted by the owner/applicant - · Region issues servicing capacity assignment credit to the municipality - Region clears site plan and/or condominium conditions related to the Program Site plan approval greated and for condominium plan is registered. - Site plan approval granted and/or condominium plan is registered - Construction of building(s) occurs - Building completed and occupancy occurs Commencement of monitoring program - Performance monitoring of sanitary sewer system is completed Testing of inflow and infiltration (Land I) measures completed - Testing of inflow and infiltration (I and I) measures completed - any deficiencies mitigated - Submission of I and I Flow Monitoring Report to Peer Reviewer to ensure I and I and LEED® requirements have been achieved - Conformity Report submission to the Region which contains peer review verification - LEED® certification awarded by CaGBC Securities Released - 18
+- Local municipality supports application in a formal letter to the Region Cover Letter submitted to the Region from owner/applicant requesting to be a part of the Program - Preliminary capacity assignment credit determined - Application acceptance by the Region - Owner/applicant submits Program Conformity Plan to Region in accordance with Chapter Two - Detailed Program Requirements - Region issues draft plan/site plan conditions subject to satisfaction of of Program Conformity Plan - Local municipality processes the development application - Execution of Tri-Party Agreement Letter of Credit posted by the owner/applicant - Region issues servicing capacity assignment credit to the municipality - Region clears subdivision/site plan conditions related to the Program Subdivision is registered - Construction of subdivision/site plan occurs - Commencement of monitoring program - Performance monitoring of sanitary sewer system is completed Testing of inflow and infiltration (I and I) measures completed - any deficiencies mitigated - Submission of I and I Flow Monitoring Report to Peer Reviewer to ensure I and I requirements have been achieved - Conformity Report submission to the Region which contains peer review verification - Securities Released